Jewish Museum (Manhattan): 21st century (2000–present)

 Today, the museum also provides educational programs for adults and families, organizing concerts, films, symposiums and lectures related to its exhibitions.
 Joan Rosenbaum was the museum's director from 1981 until her retirement in 2010.
-In 2006, the museum broke with its longstanding policy of being closed for Sabbath observance by offering free of charge public admission on Saturdays.
+In 2006, the museum broke with its longstanding policy of being closed for Sabbath observance by offering free of charge public admission on Saturdays,.
+Accordingly, the shop and restaurant are closed as well, following the same limit regarding the lack of money exchange from 39 Melakhot, and a Shabbat elevator was installed, becoming the first and only museum in New York City with said elevator.
 In 2011 the museum named Claudia Gould as its new director.

 In 2020, the museum commissioned conceptual artist Lawrence Weiner to create a public work in the form of a large banner hung on the museum's facade.
 Facing 5th Avenue, it was titled All the stars in the sky have the same face, with text in English, Hebrew and Arabic.

 In 2022, Yale University historian Michael Casper criticized the museum's exhibition on Jonas Mekas for its lack of treatment of Mekas's role in editing two pro-Nazi newspapers during World War II.
 Cultural historian Jeffrey Shandler told the Jewish Telegraphic Agency, "It would be problematic anywhere, in any museum.
 But I think it is doubly so in a Jewish museum.
 It really raises questions about their understanding of their mission."

 The Russ & Daughters Cafe at the museum closed in 2020 due to the COVID-19 pandemic in New York City.
 In November 2024, the restaurateur David Teyf opened a restaurant named Lox in the museum.
 The Jewish Museum completed a $14.5 million expansion of the Warburg House's third and fourth floors in October 2025, designed by United Network Studio and New Affiliates Architecture.
 The project added the Robert and Tracey Pruzan Center for Learning to the fourth floor, which was opened to the public for the first time.
-In addition, four galleries were added on the third floor, an existing gallery on the third floor was expanded, and an exhibit about the museum's collection was added to the third floor.
+In addition, four galleries were added on the third floor, an existing gallery on the third floor was expanded, and an exhibit about the museum's collection, "Identity, Culture, and Community," was added to the third floor.